We’ve all gone through a year+ now with video meetings taking the place of in-person connection. And Zoom fatigue is real.

-Yet, we’d like to invite you to our online mindfulness and personal growth classes starting April 7 & 8, or our free introductory classes two weeks before.
+Yet, we’d like to invite you to our upcoming online multi-week classes, or our free introductory classes two weeks before.

 We get it: The last thing most people want to take on these days is one more Zoom call.